 How Do I Withdraw Money from the PA 529 Investment Plan?

-You can request a withdrawal from your PA 529 Investment Plan by logging on to your account online.
+You can request a withdrawal from your PA 529 Investment Plan via your online account.
 You can also download a withdrawal request form.
-Payments can be made yo you, your beneficiary or the school you’re funding.
+Payments can be made to you, your child or your child's school.

 Pennsylvania 529 Guaranteed Savings Plan